 A Review of the Album "the Age of Entitlement" by British Thrash Metal Band Acid Reign

-One of the Oldest British Thrash Metal Bands Is Back
+One of the Oldest British Thrash Metal Bands Is Now Active Again

 Acid Reign, the British thrash metal band that impressed us with their very good second studio album Obnoxious back in 1990 has finally returned with a new album as of 2019 called The Age of Entitlement.
 Howard “H” Smith reformed the band in 2015 and he is the only original member left from those early days.
 I didn't think that these guys would ever come back because they had been disbanded for so long but here they are.